axpirina/Stazione-Metereologikoa/README.md

   <img src="/Irudiak/Network.png" width="600" height="450">
 </p>

-> **Note:** Please ensure that all connections are made correctly and that the voltage polarities are respected.
+> **Note:** Please ensure that you configure your place Wifi accordinly to your place.

 ## Arduino IDE
 To program the ESP8266 microcontroller, you will need the Arduino IDE and several libraries.
 Essentially, the **ESP8266-DHT.ino** file must be uploaded to the **NodeMCU** using **Arduino IDE**.
 Follow the steps: